Frequently Asked Questions

-- All applicants applying for work outside of the USA will be asked to provide the contact details for a referee at the time of applying.
-TPP will then immediately send an email request to that referee requesting that they complete our online reference provision form.
+- All applicants will be asked to provide the professional contact details for a referee at the time of applying.
+TPP will then immediately send an email request to that referee requesting that they complete our online reference form.

-- References must be submitted within 6 weeks from the date that you submitted your proposal to be accepted.
-If your referee does not write to us within 6 weeks, we will close your application in our system.
-We will always let you know once a reference has been submitted for your application, and we will also check in with you at 4 weeks after submitting your application if your referee has not yet written to us.
+- References must be submitted within 3 weeks from the date that you submitted your proposal to be accepted.
+If your referee does not write to us within 3 weeks, we will close your application in our system.
+We will let you know once a reference has been submitted for your application, and we will also check in with you at 2 weeks after submitting your application if your referee has not yet written to us.
 We strongly suggest contacting your potential referee before submitting an application to TPP to ensure they are willing to provide a reference.
 We also suggest contacting them directly after your have submitted your application to ensure they received our email.

-- Referees must know you and your work well and be able to speak to your skills and experience, and have a professional or organizational email address (such as .org or .edu)
+- Referees must know you and your work well, be able to speak to your skills and experience, and have a professional or organizational email address (such as .org or .edu)